Hong Kong leader denies Beijing won't let her resign

 Hundreds of thousands of people have taken to the streets since mid-June in protests at a now-suspended extradition bill which would see people sent to mainland China for trial in Communist Party controlled courts.

+“I told myself repeatedly in the last three months that I and my team should stay on to help Hong Kong ...
+That’s why I said that I have not given myself the choice to take an easier path and that is to leave.”

+Lam added that she was disappointed that comments made in a private meeting, where she had been sharing the “journey of my heart”, had been leaked.

-The unrest has morphed into a broader call for Chinese-ruled Hong Kong to be granted greater autonomy by Beijing, which has accused foreign powers, particularly the United States and Britain, of fomenting the unrest.
+The growing unrest has morphed into a broader call for Chinese-ruled Hong Kong to be granted greater autonomy by Beijing, which has accused foreign powers, particularly the United States and Britain, of fomenting the unrest.

-Lam told business leaders last week that she had caused “unforgivable havoc” by introducing the extradition bill and that if she had a choice in the matter then she would apologize and resign, according to a leaked audio recording.

-Lam said on Tuesday that she was disappointed details of a private meeting were leaked.
+In the audio recording, Lam said that her ability to resolve the crisis was now “very limited”, but she said on Tuesday that her government could bring an end to unrest.

+“I think I can lead my team to help Hong Kong to walk out from this dilemma.
+I still have the confidence to do this,” she said.
+“Up till now, the central government still thinks (the Hong Kong) government has the ability to handle this.”

 Hong Kong school and university students on Tuesday are due to boycott classes and hold pro-democracy rallies for the second straight day.